tooveo/atom-ruby/README.md

 3. Maximum Bulk byte size is reached (default: 128KB).

 In case of failure the tracker will preform an exponential backoff with jitter.
+In case when in method 'track' backlog reached its maximum size - 'error_callback' will be called (it will get error string and all data for current stream).
 The tracker stores events in memory.

 ### Low Level (Basic) SDK